 I am on the 2023-2024 academic job market.

 New talk: Excited to present "Contextualized learning for adaptive yet persistent AI in biomedicine" at ETH Zurich, Duke University, University of Wisconsin, Penn State, and University of Colorado!

 New talk: Honored to present "Beyond Zero-to-One" at Mt Sinai's AI and Human Health Seminar Series!

-New preprint: Our study of biases and implications in EHR datasets ("Death by Round Numbers") is now available on Medrxiv!
+New preprint: Our study of Contextualized Networks and implications in cancer is now available on Biorxiv!

 New preprint: Contextualized Machine Learning is now available on Arxiv!